KvalitetsIT/helm-service-chart/service/documentation/04_AddingDeployment.md

 > Read more [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

-Now that we know what our probes are, lets configure them!
+Now that we know what probes are, lets configure them!

 > (Written 25 aug 2021) This servicechart does currently not support startupProbes